bibleexchange/courses/through-the-psalms/through-the-psalms-outline.md

 |content	    | personal     | devotional   | liturg./hist.| general      |prophetic/natu|
 |pentateuch	    | Genesis      | Exodus       | Leviticus    | Numbers      |Deuteronomy   |

-The five-fold arrangement has long been recognized, but no explanation for its origin has proved satisfactory.
-The most common is the early Jewish tradition that judged the five books to be an imitation of the five books of Moses.
+The five-fold arrangement has long been recognized, but no universally accepted explanation exists.
+The most common explanation is the early Jewish tradition that judged the five books to be an imitation of the five books of Moses.